-The General College Requirements are intended to aid the student in understanding and appreciating the world in which he lives and in relating his own life to it.
-These requirements are considered to be basic and foundational to all academic degrees.
-Because of their specific needs some majors have additional or more prescriptive specifications for the General College Requirements.
-The standard format for the GCR for most majors follows:
+The purposes of the General College Requirements are to aid students in understanding and appreciating the world in which they live and in relating their own lives to it.
+The College considers these requirements to be basic and foundational to all academic degrees.
+Because of their specific needs some majors have more prescriptive specifications for the General College Requirements.